Brian Anderson (pitcher): Professional career

 Anderson began his major league career with the California Angels in 1993.
 Between 1993 and 1995, he was 13–13 with a 5.46 ERA.

 He was traded prior to the 1996 season to the Cleveland Indians for pitchers Jason Grimsley and Pep Harris.
 Anderson went 7–3 in two seasons with the Indians.
 He was on the 1997 playoff roster, in which he made six relief appearances, going 1–0 with 1 save.

 Roughly a month after a solid performance during the 1997 World Series, Anderson was the second pick by the Arizona Diamondbacks in the 1997 MLB Expansion Draft.

-In his first full season in the Majors, this time as a starter, Anderson went 12–13 with a 4.33 ERA in 32 starts and also pitched 2 complete games.
-The following season, he switched between the bullpen and the rotation, totaling 31 appearances to go along with 19 starts.
+In his first full season in the Majors, this time as a starter, Anderson went 12–13 with a 4.33 ERA in 32 starts, including 2 complete games.
+The following season, 1999, he switched between the bullpen and the rotation, totaling 31 appearances, including 19 starts.

 In 2000, Anderson was back in the rotation full-time, finishing 11–7 with a career high in innings pitched (213.1) and in strikeouts (104).

-In 2001, Anderson went 4–9 with a 5.20 ERA, in the postseason, he went 1–1 in 4 games.
+In 2001, Anderson went 4–9 with a 5.20 ERA.
+He pitched to a 1–1 record in 4 postseason games, with an ERA of 2.84.

 Anderson was a swingman in 2002 for the Diamondbacks, pitching 35 games while starting 24 of them.
 His record was 6–11.

 In 2003, Anderson signed with his former club, the Cleveland Indians.
-In his 24 starts with the Tribe, Anderson permitted 27 unearned runs due to errors the Indians committed.
+In his 24 starts with the Tribe, Anderson permitted a whopping 27 unearned runs due to errors the Indians committed.

 Anderson was acquired by the Kansas City Royals during the 2003 season for three minor leaguers.

-Between Cleveland and Kansas City, Anderson won a career high 14 games while also having a career low 3.78 ERA in 31 starts.
+Between Cleveland and Kansas City, Anderson won a career high 14 games while also having a career best 3.78 ERA in 31 starts.

 Anderson regressed in 2004, pitching poorly throughout the season.
 His record was 6–12 with a career high 5.64 ERA in 166 innings.

 Anderson's 2005 season ended prematurely when he tore an elbow ligament, necessitating Tommy John surgery.
 He attempted a comeback in 2006 with the Texas Rangers.
 He re-injured it during his rehab program and had to undergo a second Tommy John surgery.
 During his convalescence in 2007, Anderson was a fill-in broadcaster for the Cleveland Indians.

 On February 1, 2008, the Tampa Bay Rays signed Anderson to a minor league contract with an invitation to spring training.
 During spring training however, Anderson left the mound in the middle of a game, and followed that with an MRI.
 The MRI revealed he had a torn ulnar collateral ligament (for the third time), as well as a torn flexor mass muscle, both in his left elbow.
 Rays manager Joe Maddon commented by saying, "It can't be repaired; he's done.
 It's really a big disappointment."